mustafa-sadiq/exploring-academic-world-cs411/README.md

 ### Triggers
 I have used a trigger `/initial-scripts/mysql.sql` to uppercase all University.name on insert.

-### Joins
+### REST APIs
-I have used multiple joins throughout different endpoints.
+I have used REST APIs through which the frontend interacts with backend and which wraps the databases.

 # Extra-Credit Capabilities